mtdvlpr/cmd-blog/src/about/minor.md

 ## Weekly Nerd

 Every week we have a guest speaker.
 They talk about their work and experiences.
 It's always interesting to hear from professionals in the field.
 After each talk, we write a blog post about it.
 You can find them on the [blog page](/blog).
 My reflection on the Weekly Nerds can be found in the [Weekly Nerd blog post](/blog/weekly-nerd).

-## Learning Goals for the minor

-During this minor, I want to learn more about web development and design.
-Especially about how to come up with a good design.
-I'd also like to improve in working with vanilla JavaScript, without frameworks.

 ## [Meesterproef](/blog/meesterproef)